 Get your pasta fix on at this charming, authentic Italian spot in Greenpoint, also conveniently a block away from the course!
-Runners can load up the night before on their signature Cacio e Pepe, Malloreddus aka Sardinian Gnocchi (served with Berkshire pork sausage, marinara, pecorino) or be slightly healthy with Whole Wheat Pappardelle (served with duck, oyster mushrooms, grana padano).
-And if you want to carb-load while cheering on marathoners, Le Fanfare serves its delicious Spaghetti Alla Carbonara (served with guanciale, egg, black pepper, parmesan, pecorino) and Pane Frattau aka Sardinian Flatbread "Pizza" (served with marinara pecorino and 2 sunny side-up eggs) at brunch from 11:30 am - 4 pm.
+Runners can load up the night before on their signature cacio e pepe, malloreddus aka Sardinian gnocchi (served with Berkshire pork sausage, marinara, pecorino) or be slightly healthy with whole wheat pappardelle (served with duck, oyster mushrooms, grana padano).
+And if you want to carb-load while cheering on marathoners, Le Fanfare serves its delicious spaghetti alla carbonara (served with guanciale, egg, black pepper, parmesan, pecorino) and pane frattau aka Sardinian flatbread "pizza" (served with marinara pecorino and two sunny side-up eggs) at brunch from 11:30 am - 4 pm.

 30 W. 30th St.

-David Burke's Midtown locale opened earlier in 2018 and has been a staple for the neighborhood, with rotating food specialties from the esteemed chef and late-night happy hour specials since day one.
-On Saturday, Nov.
+David Burke's Midtown locale has been a staple for the neighborhood, with rotating food specialties from the esteemed chef and late-night happy hour specials since day one.
+On Sunday, Nov.
 3, on the eve of the marathon, the Burke family is running an all-day $5 Carb Bar, with a range of pastas, wood-fired pizzas and other menu options available for $5 per dish.
 On race day, the runners are welcome to stop in to the restaurant with their tag number to enjoy a frosty pint of beer anda wood-fired pizza, courtesy of the Burke family.

 194 Joralemon St., Brooklyn

-At honeygrow, minigrow’s Brooklyn sister restaurant, freshly made noodles – custom made by Sun Noodle – are stir-fried to order with a variety of customizable sauces, veggies and proteins.
-Opt for one of the preset signature dishes, like the fan favorite Spicy Garlic or vegan and gluten-free Red Coconut Curry stir fries, or try the seasonal Sausage & Peppers stir fry (launching 10/29), with fresh egg white noodles, local sweet Italian sausage, roasted peppers and a tomato-basil sauce, for the ultimate #noodlepull.
+At honeygrow, minigrow’s Brooklyn sister restaurant, freshly made noodles—custom made by Sun Noodle—are stir-fried to order with a variety of customizable sauces, veggies and proteins.
+Opt for one of the preset signature dishes, like the fan favorite spicy garlic or vegan and gluten-free red coconut curry stir fries, or try the seasonal Sausage & Peppers stir fry, with fresh egg white noodles, local sweet Italian sausage, roasted peppers and a tomato-basil sauce, for the ultimate #noodlepull.